Pajn/tscomp/README.md

 The page will reload if you make edits.
 You will see build errors in the console and the browser.

+##### Big project?
+Async typechecks can be enabled for changes to appear quicker.
+The downside is that errors will no longer be displayed in the browser.

+Add `asyncTypechecks: true` to the `tscomp` object in your `package.json` or set the environment variable `ASYNC_TYPECHECK` to `true`.

 #### `yarn test` or `npm test`
 Runs the test watcher in interactive mode.
 By default, runs test related to files changed since the last commit.